dashevo/js-dash-sdk/docs/getting-started/multiple-apps.md

 # Working with multiple apps

-When working with another registered contracts, you will need to know it's contractId and reference it on the SDK constructor.
+When working with other registered contracts, you will need to know their `contractId` and reference it on the SDK constructor.

 Assuming a contract DashPay and having a following `contractId: "2KfMcMxktKimJxAZUeZwYkFUsEcAZhDKEpQs8GMnpUse"`.
 You can then pass it as an options.